lmiconsultancy-retirement-visa-kitas-update-2025

 Immigration Consulting

-Indonesia Retirement Visa (Retirement KITAS)
+Indonesia Retirement Visa KITAS E33F

 The Retirement KITAS is designed for foreigners 55 years old and above who wish to make Indonesia their retirement home for an initial validity of 1 year.
 Applicants must demonstrate financial resources sufficient for their stay.
 A new Indonesian immigration regulation (August 22, 2023) grants expats retiring in the country five-year visa extensions, allowing 1 year validity per process.